 The recipe calls for topping the fish with spring onions, cilantro and red chilis.
 It would be so sad to serve this without white rice, so please don’t make that mistake.
 The fish sauce is incredibly flavorful over white rice, but you might want to dial it up even more by serving Ginger Scallion Sauce.
 For side dishes, a cool cucumber salad (Din Tai Fung’s recipe) would be lovely, as would a steaming dish of Chinese Eggplant with Oyster Sauce.

-While there are many delicious Asian fish recipes that call for deep frying a fresh whole fish, using the steaming method on a heatproof plate or even Chinese style oven baked fish using a piece of parchment paper on a baking tray, I found that this skillet recipe was a great way to keep the flesh of the fish tender and flavorful while maintaining a short cooking process.
-No large wok or bamboo steamer rack required!
-I have not tried baking this recipe – if you try it, please let me know how it turns out.
+I found that this skillet recipe was a great way to keep the flesh of the fish tender and flavorful while maintaining a short cooking process.
+I have not tried baking this recipe - if you try it, please let me know how it turns out.

 Leftover fish can be stored in an airtight container in the fragrant fish sauce.
 Make a quick fried rice the next day, flaking the fish into the leftover white rice and topping with the sauce, along with fresh cilantro and spring onions.